Identity-Unkn0wn/Ender-5-Plus-Upgrades/Installing Sprite Extruder/Printing Sprite Extruder Parts.md

         * infill: 50% (your descretion)
         * Infill Pattern: Gyroid (your descretion)
         * Supports: off (this again depends on how much you trust your print settings)
+    > **Note:** Everything is really your prefrance, this is just what has worked for me.
+Outside of what I provided will be up to what you have your printer tuned for and nozzle diameter.

     * Items you will need
         * Top cover needs needs:
             * x4 - M4x8 Screw [(Kit I use)](https://amzn.to/3FqGRln)